regexident/swift-evolution-modify-value/PROPOSAL.md

 The method `Dictionary.modifyValue(forKey:_:)` allows for efficiently inserting, modifying or inserting a value mirroring the functionality and semantics of `Dictionary.subscript(key:)`.

+Given that a key-value pair for a given key might not yet be present in a dictionary the closure passed to `Dictionary.modifyValue(forKey:_:)` retrieves an `inout Value?`.
+As shown above, unwrapping it with a normal `if var value = valueOrNil { … }` would cause a copy, hence the use of `valueOrNil.modifyIfNotNil { value in … }`.

 Important: Unlike the `subscript` equivalents this API will ALWAYS insert a value on mutation regardless of whether the value's type is a `struct`/`enum` or `class`, predictably.

 A possible implementation for these methods on `Dictionary` might simply call the `modify` subscript accessor of the dictionary.